 I once had a friend who asked me if I planned on studying abroad when in college after my first gap year.
 I replied yes (I ended up going to Buenos Aires, Argentina for a semester) and he was shocked and said I would have already traveled a lot.
 I also received a similar reaction for my second gap year, though on a smaller scale as people just chalked it up to it being who I am.
 But there is never TOO MUCH travel.
 When you see an opportunity to travel and explore- either be in another country, another town, or just a museum in your hometown you have never been to-always take it as you will never know what it will lead to.

-I hope you enjoy my postings and welcome to my passport!
+I hope you enjoy my posts and welcome to my passport!